makinacorpus/Products.PloneboardNotify/README.rst

+.. contents:: **Table of contents**

 Introduction
 ============

-Add some configuration to your Plone site for sending e-mail on new messages or replies added on `Ploneboard`__ forums.
+Add some configuration to your Plone site for sending e-mail notifications when new discussions or replies are added to `Ploneboard`__ forums.

 __ http://pypi.python.org/pypi/Products.Ploneboard